jdee/ios-knob-control/README.md

 nothing to do with the control.
 The control uses ARC, so it cannot be used below iOS 5.0 without modification.

+Known bugs and other issues are tracked on [Github](https://github.com/jdee/ios-knob-control/issues).

 ---

 Notes